duncanmalashock/dmalashock/content/posts/test-code-on-people.md

 date: 2022-01-26T13:36:30.000Z
 ---

-Is your latest module well-designed and nice to use?
-How do you know?
+Is your latest module "well-designed" and "nice to use"?
+How do you know unless you've tested it?

 Don't take your own word for it!
 Test your code on other programmers who would use it.